-How to watch WSL on BBC: The biggest games and stars
+How to watch WSL on BBC - the biggest games & stars

 Who are the stars to look out for?

-Fans of the Lionesses will be spoiled for choice - of the 23 players who were in their Euro-winning squad, 19 will feature in the Women's Super League.
+Fans of the Lionesses will be spoiled for choice - of the 23 players who were in their Euros-winning squad, 18 will feature in the Women's Super League.

-Chloe Kelly - who scored the winning goal against Germany in the final - Lauren Hemp and Keira Walsh are among the Man City contingent.
+Kelly - who scored the winning goal against Germany in the final - and Hemp are among the Manchester City contingent.

-Golden Boot winner Beth Mead and captain Leah Williamson play for Arsenal, who are spearheaded by Dutch star striker Vivianne Miedema.
+Golden Boot winner Beth Mead and captain Williamson play for Arsenal, who are spearheaded by Netherlands star striker Vivianne Miedema.

-However the team to beat are champions Chelsea, led by last season's league top scorer Sam Kerr.
-The Australian striker netted 20 goals in the WSL in 2021-22.
+However, the team to beat are champions Chelsea, led by last season's league top scorer Sam Kerr.
+The Australia striker netted 20 goals in the WSL in 2021-22.

 How can I watch games?

-All WSL games are available to watch on the BBC, Sky Sports or the Football Association's website.
+All WSL matches are available to watch on the BBC, Sky Sports or the Football Association website.

-You can also watch highlights on the Women's Football Show - the WSL version of Match of the Day - which is broadcast on Sunday night on BBC One.
+You can also watch highlights on the Women's Football Show - the WSL version of Match of the Day - which is broadcast on Sunday nights on BBC One.

-The BBC will broadcast one game from each round of matches - 22 in total.
-Many will be on BBC One or Two - and all those will be on the iPlayer.
+The BBC will broadcast one game from each round of matches.
+Many will be on BBC One or BBC Two - and all those will be on the iPlayer.
 Sky have rights to two games a week.

 Any games not on TV will be available to watch for free on the FA Player.

-If you want to attend games, ticket prices are much more affordable than in the Premier League - and there will be more WSL games played at big stadiums this season too.
+If you want to attend matches, ticket prices are much more affordable than in the Premier League - and there will be more WSL games played at big stadiums this season too.

-Only Leicester and Reading routinely play at the same venue as their men's teams - but several teams are planning to move some big fixtures this season.
+Only Leicester and Reading routinely play at the same venue as their men's teams - but several clubs are planning to move some big fixtures this season.

-Chelsea and Spurs both play at their men's teams' grounds on the opening weekend.
 During the season there will also be a Merseyside derby at Anfield and a Manchester derby at Etihad Stadium - and Arsenal plan to play three WSL games at Emirates Stadium.

-In terms of geographical spread, the southernmost WSL team are Brighton, with the Manchester and Merseyside clubs the ones furthest north.
+In terms of geographical spread, the southernmost WSL team are Brighton, with the Manchester and Merseyside clubs furthest north.

 The second-tier Championship has Sunderland and Durham in the North East and Bristol City to the west.